-Damp Proof Membrane (DPM) – A polythene sheet installed under floors to act as a moisture barrier.
+Damp Proof Membrane (DPM) – A polythene sheet installed under floors to act as a moisture barrier to protect your floor.

 Distressed – A synthetic texture in which the floor has been scraped, scratched and gouged to give a distressed, antique look.

 Durability – A floors ability to withstand certain conditions.
 This could be foot traffic, moisture change, scratches, indents, etc.

-Engineered Boards - Engineered wood flooring is made up of a HDF (high density fiber) or plywood core with a solid hardwood veneer glued on top.
+Engineered Boards - Engineered wood flooring is made up of an HDF (high density fiber) or plywood core with a solid hardwood veneer glued on top.
 This provides the natural characteristics and beauty of a solid wood with greater stability to moisture and heat.

 Expansion Gap – Area of perimeter left to account for expansion.